CONSTITUTION, ARTICLES OF FAITH, COVENANT AND BY-LAWS

 SECTION 1: THE OFFICERS OF THE CHURCH

-B. All potential officers will be nominated by the Council of Elders and Deacons Board and presented to the church for confirmation concerning the appointed position.
+E. All potential officers will be nominated by the Council of Elders and Deacons Board (although individuals from the congregation may suggest potential nominees for consideration) and presented to the church for confirmation concerning the appointed position.
 Confirmation will be through a majority vote of the active membership.

-F. As needed, the Council of Elders as defined in Section 2 may nominate other officers which is subject to the confirmation of the congregation.
+I. As needed, the Council of Elders as defined in Section 2 (subsection C, letter d) may nominate other positions for the church.
+Pastoral positions are subject to the confirmation of the congregation.

 SECTION 2: COUNCIL OF ELDERS